-Hot chocolate breaks are a must when skiing with kids.
+Hot chocolate breaks are a must when cross country skiing with kids.
 Not only do they help to warm the kids up, but they give their little legs and minds a break from skiing so they can just relax for a bit.
 If you’re skiing a nordic center, head inside for some cocoa, but if you’re out on the trail, bring an insulated jug with you in your backpack to share when the kids need a break.

-Waxless Skis Are Easiest
+Waxless Skis are the Easiest

 If you’re looking for the easiest cross country skis for kids, opt for a waxless ski for them (aka fish scale skis).
 Waxless cross country skis grip the snow well on their own without the complicated kick wax that competetive skiers deal with.
 If your child wants to get into competitive nordic skiing, get them a pair of skis that’s suited for racing after they’re at least 10 years old.

-Dress in Layers For Skiing With Kids
+Dress in Layers for Cross Country Skiing with Kids

 Consider how damp and chilly it may be when you’re climbing on a wet day.
 Light layers of clothing will make you feel more at ease, and if you get too hot while going up slopes, you can always take off a layer.
 A good quality base layer worn underneath a light-weight synthetic top layer helps to keep you dry and transports any perspiration away.